Affiliate links on Android Authority may earn us a commission. Learn more.

 Pixel phones are always the first to get a stable Android release.
 Judging from the official Android 14 schedule, we anticipate a stable rollout in or around August 2023.

-Nothing only has one phone at the moment: the Nothing Phone 1.
-This phone launched with Android 12 and is currently on Android 13.
-Nothing promises three Android upgrades, which means the company will deliver Android 14 to the Phone 1.
+Nothing only has two phones at the moment: the Nothing Phone 1 and Nothing Phone 2.
+The first phone launched with Android 12 and is currently on Android 13.
+Nothing promises three Android upgrades, which means the company will deliver Android 14 to the Phone 1 and Phone 2, likely before the end of 2023.

 For the bulk of its flagship phones, OnePlus promises three Android upgrades.
 Its most recent release — the OnePlus 11 — will even get four Android upgrades.
 As such, there are quite a few devices we expect to get Android 14: